 You can rent basic items such as skis, boots and poles or snowboards and boots or packages including ski jackets and pants and even goggles and gloves depending on what you need to get on the slopes.
 Our lodges are run by a highly experienced mountain guide so we also have access to backcountry packs for those going on guided day trips.
 Chat with us about what you need to rent and our team will give you the right options for you.
 Some companies can even come to the lodge to fit your ski gear - no trip to a shop required.

 Are there any restaurants around Niseko Village?

-Yes there are 10+ restaurants in the area, including The Mexican Mule, Prativo (Lunch buffet + dinner restaurant), Mandriano (Pizza/Italian), Milk Kobo (famous dairy farm that is one of the famous spots to try sweet treats), Sanroku (sandwich bar), Upashi Seta (Izakaya style), Goshiki restaurant (Green Leaf hotel) and House of Machines (great food, great coffee and often a great place to drink in the evening after an epic day on the mountain.
+Yes, there are 10+ restaurants in the area, including The Mexican Mule, Prativo (Lunch buffet + dinner restaurant), Mandriano (Pizza/Italian), Milk Kobo (a famous dairy farm that is one of the famous spots to try sweet treats), Sanroku (sandwich bar), Upashi Seta (Izakaya style), Goshiki restaurant (Green Leaf hotel) and House of Machines (great food, great coffee and often a great place to drink in the evening after an epic day on the mountain.

 There are also many restaurants up in the Hilton area including steak restaurants, burger restaurants, The Crab Shack, an all you can eat sushi restaurant and a pub.

 Some restaurants further away will offer free pick up and drop off if you have a booking at their restaurants (Kobito).

 In winter the easiest way would be an airport to Niseko shuttle bus that drops off at the Hilton Hotel (our staff will meet you there and take you to the lodge if you tell us in advance of your arrival time).
 You could also take the train to Kutchan station and hire a car from Toyota which is located a short walk from the station then drive to the lodge.
 Of course, you could take private transfers too if you don't mind spending a little bit more.